wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-20.&emsp;Miracles reäwaken the awareness that the spirit, not the body, is the altar of truth.
+20. Miracles reäwaken the awareness that the spirit, not the body, is the altar of truth.
 ²This is the recognition that leads to the healing power of the miracle.

 ::: details Expanded